 Intuitive Single Management Interface

-With Google Cloud Platform Identity and Access Management, organizations get a single management plane to be able to manage users, roles, resources, policies, API endpoints, etc. Cloud IAM tasks are easily performed from the same management plane, allowing a single “pane of glass” approach to configuring members, building roles with the appropriate permissions, using policy to define which members get which roles, and other cloud driven IAM tasks.
+Google Cloud Platform Identity and Access Management provides organizations with a single management plan for managing users, roles, resources, policies, API endpoints, etc. All Cloud IAM tasks can be easily performed from this unified platform.
+This provides a “pane of glass” approach to configuring members, building roles with the appropriate permissions, and using policy to define role allocation among members, along with other cloud-driven IAM tasks.

 Auditing is a staple when it comes to securing systems either on-premise or in the cloud.
 It helps to give visibility and accountability to G Suite administrators and other users for any actions they may perform in business-critical systems.
 Similarly, auditing, as it relates to cloud IAM, allows organizations to determine who did what, wherein the system, and when it was done.

 With Google Cloud Platform IAM auditing, there are two audit logs for each project and organization – Admin Activity and Data Access.
 The admin audit logs entries for API calls that includes modifying any configuration of resources and other tasks that administrators might perform.

-Cloud IAM (Cloud Identity and Access Management) is a crucial part of any organization’s security strategy to make sure both identity and access are validated so that access to business-critical resources in the public cloud have the correct permissions applied.
-Among the many powerful features of cloud based IAM are Identity and Access control, Permissions and roles, Policy Based Access, single management interface, and Auditing capabilities.
-By using these and other security features of cloud based IAM in conjunction with other cloud security measures such as API based CASB, organizations,and GDPR compliance are able to drastically bolster security of public cloud resources.
+Cloud IAM (Cloud Identity and Access Management) is a crucial part of any organization’s security strategy to make sure both identity and access are validated so that access to business-critical resources in the public cloud has the correct permissions applied.
+Among the many powerful features of cloud-based IAM are Identity and Access control, Permissions and roles, Policy-Based Access, single management interface, and Auditing capabilities.
+By using these and other security features of cloud-based IAM in conjunction with other cloud security measures such as API-based CASB, organizations, and GDPR compliance are able to drastically bolster the security of public cloud resources.
 Making sure the identity of users accessing cloud resources is validated and making sure those validated users have fine-grained permissions applied helps to ensure the best practice of “least privilege” access.

-Check out Spinbackup API CASB security expertise and keep your clod data protected!
+Check out SpinOne API CASB security expertise and keep your clod data protected!